Muaad1738/tech258-azure-linux/making-subnet-secure.md

 - **Additional Layer of Defense**: The DMZ acts as an additional layer of defense, intercepting and filtering traffic before it reaches critical backend systems.
 Even if a component in the DMZ is compromised, the impact on the internal network is limited due to the segregation provided by the DMZ.

 - **Enhanced Monitoring and Logging**: By consolidating public-facing resources in the DMZ, it becomes easier to monitor and analyse network traffic, security logs, and potential security incidents.
 This visibility improves the overall security posture of the architecture.

-## Prerequisites
-- Azure subscription
-- Basic understanding of Azure Virtual Networks and Subnets
-- Knowledge of Azure Security Groups and Network Security Groups

 ## Conclusion